In the past few years, more and more Americans have been going meatless and adopting vegan and vegetarian diets.

 Though both pescatarian and flexitarian diets involve the reduction of animal consumption, it’s important to note that they aren’t the same as vegan or vegetarian diets as they still include animal flesh.

-Veganism: Not just a Diet
+Veganism: More Than Just a Diet

 One of the main things distinguishing a vegan from a vegetarian is that veganism doesn’t just extend to diet.
 Instead, it is an ethical standpoint that affects almost every aspect of a person’s life, based on the belief that we should not exploit or kill – as far as is possible and practicable – other sentient beings for food, clothing, cosmetics or entertainment.